Gamma Draconis

-Gamma Draconis (γ Draconis, abbreviated Gamma Dra, γ Dra), formally named Eltanin /El'teinIn/, is a star in the northern constellation of Draco.
-Contrary to its gamma-designation (historically third-ranked), it is the brightest star in Draco at magnitude 2.2, outshining Beta Draconis by nearly half a magnitude and Alpha Draconis by over a magnitude.
+Gamma Draconis, formally named Eltanin /El'teinIn/, is a star in the northern constellation of Draco.
+Contrary to its gamma-designation (historically third-ranked), it is the brightest object in Draco at magnitude 2.2, outshining Beta Draconis by nearly half a magnitude and Alpha Draconis by over a magnitude.

 Gamma Draconis is at a distance of 154.3 ly from the Sun, as determined by parallax measurements from the Hipparcos astrometry satellite.
-In 1728, while unsuccessfully attempting to measure the parallax of this star, the English astronomer James Bradley discovered the aberration of light resulting from the relative movement of the Earth.
-Bradley's discovery apparently confirmed Copernicus' theory that the Earth revolved around the Sun.
+In 1728, while unsuccessfully attempting to measure the star's parallax, James Bradley discovered the aberration of light resulting from the relative movement of the Earth.
+Bradley's discovery confirmed Copernicus' theory that the Earth revolved around the Sun.
+It is drifting closer to the Solar System with a radial velocity of about –28 km/s.

-In 1.5 million years, Gamma Draconis will pass within 28 light years of Earth.
+In 1.5 million years, Gamma Draconis will pass within 28 light-years of Earth.
 For a period, if its current absolute magnitude does not change, it will be the brightest star in the night sky, nearly as bright as Sirius is at present.
-It is by far the brightest star having a zenith above a point near London which led to its vaunting in these places as the "zenith star".
-From other locations it has a nearby bright, well-known star in Lyra in the night sky; finding Vega, Gamma Draconis is the red star just north-northwest of it.
+Nearby this red star to the south-southeast is Vega, a bright, well-known star in Lyra.